Corsicana Oilers: 1902 to 1905 Texas League

+1907 North Texas League / 1914 to 1917 Central Texas League

-The Corsicana Desperados returned minor league baseball when the team became members of the 1907 Class D level North Texas League.
-The Desperados had a 38–21 record and were in 1st place when the, four–team league folded on June 30, 1907.
-Dee Poindexter served as manager, as Corsicana finished 2.0 games ahead of the 2nd place Paris Athletics.
+After a one season hiatus the 1907 Corsicana "Desperados" returned to minor league baseball when play.
+The Desperados team became members of the 1907 Class D level North Texas League.
+The Desperados had a 38–21 record and were in first place when the, four–team league folded on June 30, 1907.
+Dee Poindexter served as manager, as Corsicana finished 2.0 games ahead of the second place Paris Athletics.
+The league did not return to play in 1908.

-In 1914, the Corsicana Athletics became charter members of the Central Texas League, which was formed as a six–team Class D level league.
-The Athletics ended the 1914 Central Texas League regular season with a record of 26–32, placing 5th in the standings under manager Neal Kennedy.
+In 1914, the Corsicana "Athletics" became charter members of the Central Texas League, which was formed as a six–team Class D level league.
+The Athletics ended the 1914 Central Texas League regular season with a record of 26–32, placing fifth in the standings under manager Neal Kennedy.

-Continuing play in 1915, Corsicana placed 2nd in the Central Texas League standings.
-The Athletics or A's for short, ended the 1915 season with a 32–29 record, finishing 3.0 games behind the 1st place Ennis Tigers.
+Continuing play in 1915, Corsicana placed second in the Central Texas League standings.
+The Athletics (or A's for short), ended the 1915 season with a 32–29 record, finishing 3.0 games behind the first place Ennis Tigers.
 On May 27, 1915, Erwin of Corsicana threw a no-hitter against the Kaufman Kings as the Athletics won 2–0.
 On June 19, 1915, Corsicana pitcher Joe Page threw the second no-hitter of the season against the Ennis Tigers in a 2–1 victory.
 Roy Morton was the 1915 manager.
 The Corsicana franchise folded after the 1915 season.

 The Corsicana Athletics briefly returned to play in the 1917 the Central Texas League.
 With a 4–4 record, the Temple Governors franchise moved to Corsicana June 1, 1917.
 Shortly after, the team had an overall record of 6–8 under manager Paul Trammel when the Central Texas League permanently folded on June 6, 1917.